How Have Owner-Operators Performed So Far in 2024? | ATBS

 Freight Rates

-From May of 2020 through April of 2022, we saw one of the biggest increases in spot market load volumes and rates in the history of trucking.
-But in April of 2022, while contract rates remained somewhat stable, spot market rates and load volumes began falling dramatically.
-Here are some numbers to illustrate this shift in the market:
+load volumes and rates in the history of trucking.
+However, in April 2022, while contract rates remained somewhat stable, spot market rates and load volumes began falling dramatically.

-Peak- November of 2021
+Peak - November of 2021

-• Loads: 240 loads per 1 truck looking for a load.
+• Loads: 240 loads per 1 truck looking for a load

-• Rates: $2.49 per mile (without fuel surcharge).
+• Rates: $2.74 per mile (without fuel surcharge)

 February 2023